What is a local category synonym?

 Systems and methods for inferring category synonyms from prior result data may include identifying prior query data including query information and category information relating to the prior result data; determining whether the query information is a synonym for the category information; and using the query information and the category information in subsequent search requests if it is determined that the query information is a synonym for the category information.

-A search for “attorney Fairfax, Va.”, would likely be a request for information about attorneys in Fairfax, Va.
+A search for “attorney Fairfax, Va.”, would likely be a request for information about an attorney in Fairfax, Va. or a Lawyer in Fairfax, Va.
+This an example of a local category synonym.

-Search results for that query would be based on the submitted query as well as identified category synonyms for the query terms.
+Search results for that query would be based on the submitted query as well as an identified local category synonym for the query terms.
 So, search results may show for a modified query: (attorney OR attorneys OR lawyer OR lawyers) AND “Fairfax, Va.”.
 This search might be conducted without asking the searcher if they meant to broaden that query to include the additional synonyms.

 More than Local Search

-The patent application describes this process in terms of how it could affect Local Search, but it also notes that such an expansion of categories to cover category synonyms might be used for other types of searches involving tagged or categorized documents or information, such as product information or pricing searches, textual web-based information, and media (e.g., songs, images, videos, etc.) information..
+The patent application describes this process in terms of how it could affect Local Search, but it also notes that such an expansion of categories to cover a local category synonym might be used for other types of searches involving tagged or categorized documents or information, such as product information or pricing searches, textual web-based information, and media (e.g., songs, images, videos, etc.) information..

 Refinement of search queries may be based upon looking at prior search query/results combinations.